frankframework/frank-manual/docs/source/deploying/jms.rst

 The ``type`` specifies the Java class that should be used as connection factory.
 The ``type`` field is more straightforward for queues than it is for databases - for queues there is no counterpart for the choice between a driver and a datasource.
 You still have to take care that your queue connection factory supports XA transactions when required -- you need XA transactions if you want transactions that span multiple systems, for example when reading a queue and writing a database has to happen within the same transaction.

 The values to use for the ``type`` and the ``url`` depend on the brand of the queueing system; more information is given in the remainder of this page.
 Detailed information on the ``url`` to use is often given by the vendor of the queueing system.
 When the vendor documents that the URL can contain name/value pairs, you are adviced to put them in the ``properties`` field of ``resources.yml`` instead.
-The Frank!Framework will then add them to the URL using the appropriate syntax, which may be different for different queueing systems.
+Different vendors may require a different syntax for name/value pairs in the URL.
+Using ``properties`` is less error-prone and easier to read.

 The following table shows for a few queueing system vendors what value to use for ``type`` and ``url``: